 - Paux, G., Dmitrienko, A. (2018).
 Penalty-based approaches to evaluating multiplicity adjustments in clinical trials: Advanced multiplicity problems.
 Journal of Biopharmaceutical Statistics.
 28, 169-188.

-Mediana package (R package for general simulation-based power/sample size calculations).
+Mediana package (R package for general simulation-based power and sample size calculations in fixed-sample trials).

 Mediana Designer (free Windows-based software tool for traditional and simulation-based power/sample size calculations in fixed-sample and group-sequential trials).